jackouni/LS_RB101/lesson_2/20_Pass-by-Reference-🆚-Pass-by-Value.md

   <br>

   Okay Jack, what is this spooky witch magic?

   <br>

   This is due to mutable 🆚 immutable objects.
   <br>

   #### Mutable:
-  > Mutable objects are objects whose values can be modified and manipulated without creating a copy with a new address in memory.
+  > Mutable objects are objects that **can** be modified and manipulated **without** creating a copy of the object at a new address in memory.
 When modified, you aren't creating a copy of the object in another address in memory, you're directly modifying the
-  > object in memory.
+  > object.

   <br>